Important PPP update for 2021

 What documents do I need to get an emergency SBA loan for my business?

-Please see a checklist here.
+Please see new PPP application here.
 We recommend at a minimum:

 - W-9 Tax ID document

 - Proof of being operational by 2/15/2020 (You may be able to confirm this with the payroll records from a period that includes 2/15/2020 or a payroll summary.)